technomancy/leiningen/README.md

 ## Installation

-Put bin/lein on your $PATH and run: $ lein self-install
+Copy bin/lein to a location on your $PATH and run: $ lein self-install

 ## Usage